swash17/ParkingDataAnalysis/README.md

 2. Install Github extension for Visual Studio: https://visualstudio.github.com/
 3. Once Github extension is installed, log in Github account in Visual Studio
-4. In Github, click "Open in Visual Studio" as shown in the screen capture below, and the software will be run in Visual Studio
+4. In Github, click "Clone or download", in the pop-up form, choose "Open in Visual Studio", and the software will be run in Visual Studio